Naming your event

 Your TEDx event name refers to the community that the event will serve.
 The name should be relevant and meaningful to your audience.

-When thinking of your event’s name, consider a neighborhood, street, river, lake or public square name that represents the audience of the event.
+When choosing your event name, consider a neighborhood, street, river, lake or public square that represents the audience of the event.

-The TEDx name you nominate must be local and specific to your area within your town or city.
+The TEDx name you propose must be specific to your area within your town or city.

 If you are hosting an event for your university or school community, your event can be named after the school or university.
 Names must include “School”, “University”, “College” or “U” qualifier as part of the name.
 (Note: Make sure you have permission of your school or university before applying.)